Langtang Valley Trek

 Continue retracing your steps to Syabru Besi, enjoying the quiet forested hills.
 If you are feeling fit, take the spectacular route from Rimche via Sherpa Gaon to Syabru Besi; it will take much longer to reach the ultimate destination, but it’s a stunning detour.

-Days: 11 Departure from Kathmandu
+Days: 11 Depart Kathmandu

 Time to say farewell to Nepal.
 Enjoy your last moments in Kathmandu with breakfast in a café, a city stroll, and/or souvenir shopping.
 A representative will meet you at your hotel and drive you to the airport for your return flight home.
 It's good to be at the airport at least three hours prior to departure.